-- (a) To the extent possible, nN otices shall should be written in language and in a form that the applicant or recipient can understand. - (b) The agency or Supportive ISO shall ensure that someone willshall explain the contents of any written notice to an applicant or recipient who cannot read.
+- (a) To the extent possible, nNotices shall should be written in language and in a form that the applicant or recipient can understand. - (b) The agency or Supportive ISO shall ensure that someone will shall explain the contents of any written notice to an applicant or recipient who cannot read.

-4.1816Waiting list
+4.1846Waiting list

-A person with a developmental disability whose application for services or supports is denied, in whole or in part, because the person's needs do not meet the System of Care Plan funding priorities outlined in section 4.7 shall be added to a waiting list maintained by the designated-agency or Supportive ISO, shall notify an applicant that his or her name has been added to the waiting list, and explain the rules for periodic review of the needs of people on the waiting list-equipolist-jet-agency or supportive ISO shall notify an applicant that his or her name has been added to the waiting list, and explain the rules for periodic review of the needs of people on the waiting list-jet-agency or supportive ISO shall notify an applicant that his or her name has
+A person with a developmental disability whose application for services or supports is denied, in whole or in part, because the person's needs do not meet the System of Care Plan funding priorities outlined in section 4.7 shall be added to a waiting list maintained by the designated agency or Supportive ISO, as applicable-.
+The designated agency or Supportive ISO shall notify an applicant that his or her name has been added to the waiting list, and explain the rules for periodic review of the needs of people on the waiting list-.